How to Install WordPress Manually – The Famous 5 Minute Install

 The given privileges can also be altered at a later time, either to extend or restrict certain ones.

-In case your hosting package doesn’t provide cPanel, you can create a database directly from phpMyAdmin.
+In case your hosting package doesn’t provide cPanel with your hosting account, you can create a database directly from phpMyAdmin.
 To do this, connect to phpMyAdmin using the credentials provided by your hosting provider and click on the Databases tab.
 Under “Create database” insert the name of your database, choose the type “Collation” and click on the “Create” button.

 Now you need to create a new user.
 Navigate to the “User accounts” tab and click on “Add new account”.

 In the following screen, add your user name, insert localhost as the host name and type your password 2 times, as noted in the screenshot below.

 Scroll down and in the bottom-right part of your screen click the “Go” button.

 We have purposely neglected to assign any privileges, as the ones shown are global, giving the newly created user the ability to perform any task on all of the databases, which could be a security hazard.
 To manage this hazard, the final step is to assign user privileges for editing the previously created base only.